-The viewing party location is still to be determined but will be hosted in Riverside, CA. If you choose to stay home, O.B.A. will also broadcast the eclipse through Facebook Live – while you don’t need an account to watch the stream, having one helps, especially for the interactive side of it.
+The viewing party will be held at Arlington Heights Sports Park in Riverside, CA. If you choose to stay home, O.B.A. will also broadcast the eclipse through Facebook Live – while you don’t need an account to watch the stream, having one helps, especially for the interactive side of it.
 You can join us for the viewing party, watch the eclipse on Facebook live, or have the broadcast open and simply listen to the audio as you watch the eclipse from wherever you may be!

 Arrive as close to 7:00 pm, the scheduled time as close as you can.
 If you have equipment that you want to bring and set up, you should definitely arrive at least 30 minutes before the event is scheduled to start, or earlier if it takes longer to set up your equipment.

 Once totality ends at 9:43 pm, the eclipse is in the “anti-climatic” stage as the Moon exits Earth’s shadow and returns back to normal.
 As such, the party will begin winding down as things will be put away.
 In agreement with Riverside Parks and Recreation, we must be off the park and leaving the parking lot by 10:30 pm when the city closes the gates to the parking lot.